-The Balance of State Continuum of Care developed the following Permanent Supportive Housing program standards to ensure:
+The NC Balance of State Continuum of Care developed the following Permanent Supportive Housing program standards to ensure:

-- Program accountability to individuals and families experiencing homelessness, specifically populations at greater risk or with the longest histories of homelessness - Program compliance with the Department of Housing and Urban Development and the Department of Veteran Affairs - Service consistency within programs - Adequate program staff competence and training, specific to the target population served permanent supportive housing programs funded through other funding sources also follow these standards.
+- Program accountability to individuals and families experiencing homelessness, specifically populations at greater risk or with the longest histories of homelessness - Program compliance with the US Department of Housing and Urban Development and the US Department of Veteran Affairs - Service consistency within programs - Adequate program staff competence and training, specific to the target population served

+All program grantees using US Department of Housing and Urban Development Continuum of Care and the US Department of Veteran's Affairs VA Supportive Housing (VASH) funding must adhere to these performance standards.
+Programs funded through the Continuum of Care will be monitored by the NC Balance of State Continuum of Care to ensure compliance.
+The NC BoS CoC recommends that permanent supportive housing programs funded through other funding sources also follow these standards.
 These performance standards attempt to provide a high standard of care that places community and client needs first.
-Based on proven best practices, this high standard of care is necessary to achieve our goal of ending homelessness in the BoS CoC.
+Based on proven best practices, this high standard of care is necessary to achieve our goal of ending homelessness in the NC BoS CoC.

-All program grantees using Department of Housing and Urban Development Continuum of Care and the Department of Veteran's Affairs VA Supportive Housing (VASH) funding must adhere to these performance standards.
-Programs funded through the Continuum of Care will be monitored by the Balance of State Continuum of Care to ensure compliance.
-The BoS CoC recommends that